A year after the Surfside condo collapse, loved ones see legislation and millions but few answers

 Much has happened in a year

-Surfside will hold a memorial Friday commemorating the lives of those lost.
-FEMA Administrator Deanne Criswell is slated to attend the event with Mayor Shlomo Danzinger, and First Lady Jill Biden is scheduled to deliver remarks.
+Scores of mourners gathered at the site early Friday for a torch lighting and moment of silence at 1:22 a.m.
+ET, the time the tower collapsed.
+Surfside will hold a memorial later in the morning commemorating the lives of those lost.
+FEMA Administrator Deanne Criswell and Gov. Ron DeSantis are slated to attend the event with Mayor Shlomo Danzinger, and First Lady Jill Biden is scheduled to deliver remarks.

 The cogs of government have been whirring for the last year, trying to deliver some measure of reparation to the survivors and relatives of those killed, but there hasn't been much in the way of accountability.

-Days later, the governor signed a condominium safety bill that will require more frequent inspections of structures like Champlain Towers.
+Days later, DeSantis signed a condominium safety bill that will require more frequent inspections of structures like Champlain Towers.
 Condo associations will also have to study a building's condition every 10 years and maintain a reserve for certain maintenance and repairs.

 The law could lead to substantial costs for thousands of condo owners across Florida, which initially led to an impasse among lawmakers who ended the regular session of the Legislature in March without passing any changes to state law.
 They sorted it out weeks later in a special session.